uhasker/getting-things-done-in-next-js/src/chapter2/01-hypertext-markup-language.md

 </html>
 ```

-When you open the HTML file in your browser you should a heading and two tasks.
+When you open the HTML file in your browser you should see a heading and two tasks.

 Hooray, you've created a simple HTML document!
 Now you can close this book and go procrastinate.